 Expand your learning by studying abroad for one or more quarters.
 The College of Engineering has agreements with several overseas universities, such as Lucerne University of Applied Science & Arts (in Switzerland) and TECNUN University of Navarra School of Engineering (in Spain).

-For specific advice on how "learn by going" affects your courses, please consult with Dr. Kathy Chen (MATE Academic Advisor).
+For specific advice on how studying abroad will affect your courses, please consult with Dr. Trevor Harding.

 Read about Corey's time in Lucerne, Switzerland.